 Is carbon steel better than stainless?

 Stainless and carbon, both are types of steel.
-But there are a few dissimilarities between them which makes them ideal for certain uses.
+But there are a few dissimilarities between them that make them ideal for certain uses.
 Firstly, let’s talk about stainless material.
-The stainless steel has a high chromium content.
+Stainless steel has a high chromium content.
 This chromium layer provides protection against rust and corrosion.
 This makes stainless steel ideal for use in areas with naturally high humidity.
 Frequent wet and drying of stainless material will not harm its quality.

 Then there’s carbon which is strong and durable than stainless.
 This is because of atom arrangements of carbon in combination with different alloys used in its composition.
 And impressive strength of high-carbon was used in making swords and other weapons.
 But now people love to have them as cookware as carbon lasts long with minimal care.
 Although it is not as rust-resistant as stainless, it is highly durable and strong.

 If you’ve ever traveled to Asia you’ll see many 5-star restaurants and local vendors use carbon steel wok to make famous Asian foods.
 The round bottom shape and carbon steel material make it ideal for cooking many Asain delicacies.
 Not only they look great on the stovetop but they possess a high-temperature tolerance.
 Unlike Teflon that releases toxic chemicals at high temperatures, carbon steel wok remains all-safe to cook even at 500º.

 In addition to exceptional strength, carbon steel woks are naturally nonstick.
 With proper seasoning and multiple uses, your new carbon wok can turn beautifully nonstick.
 And the best part is, it will not lose its nonstick abilities with time as Teflon.
 In fact, the surface will become more and more smooth with each use.
 All such qualities make carbon steel wok best for cooking.